openfisca/openfisca-doc/CONTRIBUTING.md

+# Guidelines for contributing to the OpenFisca documentation

-Thank you for wanting to contribute to OpenFisca! :smiley:
+Fist of all, thank you for wanting to contribute to OpenFisca! :smiley:

 ## Copywriting